-For more than fifteen years as a researcher, I’ve studied people’s experiences and contexts, questioned deeply held assumptions, and synthesized insights into strategies that inspire services, designs, culture change, and innovation.
+During my more than fifteen years as a researcher, I’ve studied people’s experiences and lifeworlds, questioned deeply held assumptions, and synthesized insights into evaluations and strategies that inspire services, designs, policies, community engagement, and culture change.
+I specialize in global field research and sensemaking projects.
+The numbers might tell you what people do, I can show you how and why.

 I’ve conducted and supervised over 30 research and development projects in diverse sociocultural and technological settings.
-For example, I’ve facilitated drip irrigation design research with farmers in Africa, consulted on sustainable development projects, studied the cultural and ecological basis of infanticide in Ghana, and observed American physician and patient experiences with digital technologies in the clinic.
-I’ve lived and worked throughout the U.S., Canada, West Africa, and Australia.
+For example, I’ve facilitated drip irrigation design research with farmers in Africa, consulted on sustainable development projects, studied the cultural and ecological basis of infanticide in Ghana, and observed American physician and patient experiences with new technologies in the clinic.

 In addition to executing all aspects of research design, data collection, and analysis, I specialize in:

-•A range of qualitative, mixed, and ethnographic methods
+•A range of qualitative, mixed, user experience, and ethnographic methods

 •International and cross-cultural projects in difficult to access communities